HoGentTIN/linux-training-hogent/modules/samba_read_only_file_server/030_samba_read_only_file_server_theory.md

 ## Setting up a directory to share

-Let\'s start with setting up a very simple read only file server with Samba.
+Let's start with setting up a very simple read only file server with Samba.
 Everyone (even anonymous guests) will receive read access.

 The first step is to create a directory and put some test files in it.